apache/gravitino/docs/how-to-use-gvfs.md

     ```

 :::note
-If you want to access the S3, GCS, OSS or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle/core jar in the Hadoop environment.
+If you want to access the S3, GCS, OSS or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle jars in the Hadoop environment.
-For example, if you want to access the S3 fileset,  you need to place:
+For example, if you want to access the S3 fileset,  you need to place
 1. The S3 hadoop bundle jar [`gravitino-aws-hadoop-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-hadoop-bundle/)
 2. or [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/), and hadoop-aws jar and other necessary dependencies

-In the classpath, it typically locates in `${HADOOP_HOME}/share/hadoop/common/lib/`).
+to the classpath, it typically locates in `${HADOOP_HOME}/share/hadoop/common/lib/`).

 :::